tatlacas-com/flora_orm/doc/vscode_snippet.md

 }
 ```

-You can the begin adding your properties such as `@column`s.
+You can then begin adding your properties such as `@column`s.

 **IMPORTANT**: After adding Entity classes (and updating existing entities), don't forget to: